traderjoe-xyz/joe-docs/docs/SDK/removeLiquidity.md

 ### Bins' reserveX and reserveY

 We need the reserveX and reserveY for each `userPositionIds`.
-You can get this either by using the subgraph or interfacing directly with the contract through Ethers.js
+You can get this either by using the subgraph or interfacing directly with the contract through Ethers.js as shown below:

 ```js
 // init LBPair contract
 const lbPairContract = new Contract(
   lbPairAddr,